 |Temperature||Prefer cool room|

-Gerberas originate from South Africa (Transvaal and Cape Province) where they were discovered by Scotsman, Robert Jameson in 1884.
+Gerbera originate from South Africa (Transvaal and Cape Province), where they were discovered by Scotsman, Robert Jameson in 1884.

-Gerbera don’t have the longest life span in the plant family.
-Even when potted they tend not to last more than a few weeks.
-But with good care and attention it will remain beautiful and bright right up until the end.
+Gerbera don’t have a long life span; even when potted, they tend not to last more than a few weeks.
+With good care and attention, they will remain beautiful and bright right up until the end.

 For optimal vase life, change the water in the vase every day.
 Doing this daily will keep your Gerbera looking vibrant.
 Of course they don’t last forever, but you’ll enjoy some of the most beautiful blooms while they do.